 upright and support the chest with your hand.

-to take over for a while.
+or friend to take over for a while.

 Does My Baby Need Medical Treatment?

 Some babies may need small amounts of a medicine that is like the drug the mother

 took during pregnancy.
 As time goes on, the baby will get smaller and smaller amounts

 until he or she can stop taking the medicine without having withdrawal symptoms.

 Moms who are addicted to drugs will need treatment.
 Doctors, drug counselors, and

 social workers can help moms and their babies.

 If you're pregnant or thinking about getting pregnant, the best way to prevent

 If you take drugs and are planning to get pregnant, use birth control during sex